saradfrz/cyber-tinker/README.md

 # CyberTinker

-CyberTinker is an Apache Airflow-based project designed to aggregate news from various sources, providing a centralized platform for monitoring and accessing news content efficiently.
+CyberTinker is an Apache Airflow-based project designed to aggregate news about major corporations and leading manufacturers of PC hardware components like motherboards, RAM, and graphics cards

 ## Overview

 ## Features